hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Canine Bloat in Dogs
+Understanding Canine Bloat in dogs

 Bloat, or gastric dilatation-volvulus (GDV), is a condition where the stomach becomes distended and expands due to the accumulation of gas (air, for example), causing pressure on the blood vessels along the stomach wall and the spleen.
 In severe cases, gas accumulation may cause the stomach to rotate in a twisting motion around its axis, known as volvulus.
 This movement generates pressure on the diaphragm, which is adjacent to it, as well as on central blood vessels responsible for supplying blood to the abdominal organs.
 From that moment on, within minutes, a state of shock may develop due to disruption of blood flow and multi-systemic damage, including disturbances in heart rate and respiratory failure.